Skip to main content

 Loch Ness

-Visitors flock to Loch Ness hoping to catch a glimpse of its elusive and eponymous monster, Loch Ness.
-This lake in the Scottish Highlands is worth the trip even if you don't believe the rumors.
-Vast and surrounded by magnificent Scottish scenery, it's a popular boating and sightseeing spot.
+Visitors flock to Loch Ness hoping to catch a glimpse of its most elusive inhabitant: the Loch Ness Monster, or Nessie.
+But this lake in the Scottish Highlands is worth the trip even if you don't believe the rumors.
+Surrounded by magnificent scenery, it's a popular boating and sightseeing spot—and so deep that it’s Great Britain’s largest freshwater lake by volume.

 Loch Ness is most often visited on day trips from Edinburgh, Glasgow, and Aberdeen that incorporate other Highlands attractions such as Urquhart Castle (Caisteal na Sròine), Stirling Castle, Caledonian Canal, Glencoe (Glen Coe), Rannoch Moor, Cairngorms National Park, and even Ben Nevis, Britain's highest mountain.